galvdat-hthieu/vgupe2024_team8/README.md

       - The system shall print out accurate payment details, transaction IDs, and payment status in documents, or legal documents...
       - The system shall meet regulatory standards and compliance requirements, ensuring legal and industry-specific document compliance.
    6. Management of drugs and consumables within the pharmacy unit
-      - The system shall keep track of the medication information frequently.
+      - The system shall keep track of the medication and consumables information frequently.
       - The system shall alert when the quantities are below a certain threshold to ensure that the pharmacy never runs out of medications and consumables.
 The same goes for expiration monitoring.
       - The system shall display the recorded information as commanded.
       - The system shall alert before the supplier contracts are over.